 My PhD Research

-I am a PhD candidate under supervision of Shayne Loft, Troy Visser, and Simon Farrell and a member of the Cognition and Human Factors Lab.
+I am under supervision of Shayne Loft, Troy Visser, and Simon Farrell and a member of the Cognition and Human Factors Lab.
 My research project examines the effects of interruptions to operator performance in complex dynamic tasks such as air traffic control.
 Specifically, I am encompassing resarch findings from the prospective memory and interruption science literatures to better understand why certain kinds of interruptions can be disruptive (and others aren’t).
 You can read more about my work below, or feel free to email me or arrange a Skype chat.